alphagov/govuk-developer-docs/source/manual/creating-a-new-environment.html.md

 Both clusters need to be set up so that `slave-{1,2}` and `backup-1` slave from the `master-1`.

-To set up slaving, follow the documentation on [setting up mysql replication](setup-mysql-replication.html) , except that you might need to take the initial dump from a different environment.
+To set up slaving, follow the documentation on [setting up MySQL replication](setup-mysql-replication.html) , except that you might need to take the initial dump from a different environment.
 This is the case if you are rebuilding preview.